The Last Letter from Your Lover: Plot

-Six months after the car crash, Laurence hides the last letter Jennifer received from Anthony in effort to prevent her from remembering the affair.
+Six months after the car crash, Laurence hides the last letter Jennifer received from Anthony, hoping she does not remember the affair.
 Jennifer feels lost as she struggles to recover her memories.
 She begins finding several of the love letters from "Boot" hidden in her house, leading her to discover a postal box in her name that Laurence had closed.
-Jennifer confronts Laurence, who claims Anthony had died in the crash.
+Jennifer confronts him, who claims Anthony had died in the crash.

 Four years later, Jennifer bumps into Anthony, restoring her memories of their time together.
-Anthony once again pleads for her to run away with him, but she refuses out of consideration for her two-year old-daughter.
-Enraged at Laurence for his lies, Jennifer asserts that she will stay with him because of their daughter, but vows to leave if he mistreats her.
-In turn, Laurence threatens to ruin Jennifer's reputation and gain sole custody of their daughter, as she would only be seen as an adulteress by the court of law.
+He once again begs her to run away with him, but she refuses due to her two-year-old daughter.
+Enraged at Laurence for his lies, Jennifer asserts that she will stay with him only for their daughter, but vows to leave if he mistreats her.
+In turn, Laurence threatens to ruin Jennifer's reputation and gain sole custody of their daughter, as she would only be seen as an adulteress by the courts.
 This prompts Jennifer to escape with their daughter to go with Anthony.

-After finding out he has checked out of his hotel, she tries finding him at his workplace, but is informed by the editor that Anthony has already left.
-Forced to return to Laurence, Jennifer gives the bundle of love letters to the editor to be sent to Anthony if they hear back from him.
+Discovering he has checked out of his hotel, she hurries to his workplace, but is informed by the editor that Anthony has already left.
+Forced to return to Laurence, Jennifer gives the bundle of love letters to the editor to be sent to Anthony if they hear from him.

 In the present day, Ellie and Rory grow closer as they uncover more of the love letters.
 After spending the night with Rory, Ellie distances herself from him.
-She learns that Jennifer and Anthony are both alive and goes to speak with them.
+She learns that Jennifer and Anthony are both alive and speaks to each of them.

 After hearing their regrets and pain over their lost romance, Ellie decides to enter into a relationship with Rory, choosing to give romance another try and not live with regrets.
-Ellie returns to Anthony and encourages him to write one last letter to Jennifer, in which he asks her to meet him once again at Postman's Park.
+Ellie convinces Anthony to write Jennifer one last letter, in which he asks her to meet him once again at Postman's Park.
 Ellie and Rory watch from a distance as the two lovers reunite.